 Marnie Layng’s start in the world of purebred dogs began in 1964 participating in conformation and obedience events with Shelties and Rough Collies under the Kennel name “Woodfield”.
 Later together with her husband John, Marnie successfully bred and competed with Bearded Collies.
 In 1982 as a Christmas present for their then 10 year old daughter they acquired their first Schipperke and have been showing and breeding Schipperkes ever since.
 Mardeck is located in Canada near Brockville, Ontario close to the U.S. border, so most Mardeck show Schipperkes are champions in both countries.

 The Mardeck breeding program is based on the concept that while we strive to produce dogs that meet the standards accepted by the AKC and CKC, Mardeck Schipperkes must first and foremost be physically and mentally sound and healthy.
 That is because our top goal is always to produce Schipperkes that are capable of becoming life long family members.
 Each dog should be highly intelligent since that is why Schipperkes are so inquisitive and intuitive.
 If they are also well structured both aesthetically and mechanically, we feel we have been successful as breeders.
 Having Schipperkes is our hobby not our livelihood, so we show our own dogs in conformation on a limited basis.
-It is a proud fact that Mardeck Schipperkes are doing very well with their owners in confirmation and performance rings in Canada and the U.S.A.
+It is a proud fact that Mardeck Schipperkes are doing very well with their owners in confirmation and performance rings in Canada, the U.S.A as well as several other countries.

 A historical highlight was in 1990 when Am.
 Can.
 Ch.
 Mardeck's Rookie Diplomat won Best of Breed at the Schipperke Club of America's National Specialty show in Syracuse, NY.
 At the same show, Am.
 Can.
 Ch.
 Mardeck's Danae O'Dae won Best of Opposite Sex.
 That was the biggest thrill imaginable for a breeder / owner / handler.
 Danae afterward won Best of Breed at the Schipperke Club of Canada's National Specialty show in 1992.
 At that time other Mardeck Schipperkes and Bearded Collies were doing well in the ring.
 We still love Bearded Collies although we no longer breed or own any.